nmlt/gtk4-rs/book/src/lists.md

 {{#rustdoc_include ../listings/lists/5/main.rs:activate}}
 ```

-After our changes, the application looks like this.
+After our changes, the application looks like this:

 <div style="text-align:center"><img src="img/lists_list_view_2.png"/></div>

 We now know how to display a list of data.
 Small amount of elements can be handled by `ListBox` or `FlowBox`.
 These widgets are easy to use and allow, if necessary, to be bound to a model such as [`gio::ListStore`](http://gtk-rs.org/docs/gio/struct.ListStore.html).
-Their data can then be more easily be modified, sorted and filtered.
+Their data can then be modified, sorted and filtered more easily.
 However, if we need the widgets to be scalable we still need to use [`ListView`](../git/docs/gtk4/struct.ListView.html), [`ColumnView`](../git/docs/gtk4/struct.ColumnView.html) or [`GridView`](../git/docs/gtk4/struct.GridView.html) instead.